pranaysuyash/sig_ext_fastapi_react/docs/ALTERNATIVE_DISTRIBUTION_CHANNELS.md

 - **You Keep: $27.83** (96% vs Gumroad's 84%)
 - **$3.37 more per sale than Gumroad!**

+**How It Works:**
+- Similar to Gumroad - you list your product on their marketplace
+- They host your product page
+- Built-in checkout and payment processing
+- Automatic file delivery
+- Has discovery traffic (like Gumroad Discover)

 **Pros:**
 - ✅ Very low fees (3% vs Gumroad's 10%)
-- ✅ Built-in community features
+- ✅ Built-in community features (Discord integration)
 - ✅ Membership/subscription support
-- ✅ Discord integration
 - ✅ Growing platform with tech-savvy audience
+- ✅ Some discovery traffic
 - ✅ Good for building recurring revenue
+- ✅ Can bundle with community access

 **Cons:**
 - ❌ Smaller audience than Gumroad
 - ❌ More focused on memberships/communities
-- ❌ Less discovery traffic
+- ❌ Less discovery traffic than Gumroad
+- ❌ Newer platform (less established)

-**Recommendation:** **Highly Recommended** - Much better fees, great for building a community around SignKit
+**Recommendation:** **Highly Recommended** - Much better fees, great for building a community around SignKit.
+Use it LIKE Gumroad (marketplace listing), not as a payment processor.

 **Setup Effort:** Medium (2-3 hours)